-Yet, I still do not easily connect the outward behavior in class to the fear or pain.
+Yet, I still do not easily connect angry, outward behavior in the classroom to inner fear or pain.

 As an adult, the classroom seems “safe.”
 There isn’t an obvious or logical connection to continuing fears, in our safe context.
 It seems contradictory.

 What I forget is that the pain and fear are not in the environment.